 Once completed the restriction within the Deed is registered with the Land Registry, meaning any check that is made on the land will highlight the protection that is on it and prevent disposal, generally meaning sale or lease, without the consent of Fields in Trust.
 A Deed can either be charitable or non-charitable.
 If it is the former then both Fields in Trust and charity law will ensure the protection, whilst if it is the latter then Fields in Trust will ensure the protection.

 We do recognise that circumstances can change, however, and for this reason the Deed does have a certain level of flexibility built into it.
 In general, changes to the space which are ancillary to its use - i.e. supporting the primary activities taking place - are usually fine and do not require our consent.
 Anything which is not ancillary to a space's use, such as buildings, commercial leases and changes of use, can be permissible but generally require our consent.
-A landowner can seek this consent by making an application through our Field Change Request procedure, with any such applications being considered by our experienced Land and Planning Committee of Trustees.
+A landowner can seek this consent by making an application through our Field Change Request procedure, with any such applications being considered by our experienced Planning and Policy Committee of Trustees.

 In rare cases a landowner may wish to remove a piece of land from protection.
 This can be possible, through a Field Change Request application, but in general we will require a new space, which is of equal or better quality than the existing protected space and which serves the same community, to be protected in return.